T3ch-miNer/Cryptocurrency-Data-Visualization-Bitcoin-Price-Forecasting-using-FbProphet/README.md

 - go to historical data and select the period
 - download

-##Compare the Forecast Price against the Actual Price of Bitcoin using google sheet
+## Compare the Forecast Price against the actual price of Bitcoin using google sheet
 Command to fetch data is `=GOOGLEFINANCE("CURRENCY:BTCINR","PRICE",DATE(2020,10,1),DATE(2020,11,1)`